American Recovery and Reinvestment Act of 2009

 The approximate cost of the economic stimulus package was estimated to be $787 billion at the time of passage, later revised to $831 billion between 2009 and 2019.
 The ARRA's rationale was based on the Keynesian economic theory that, during recessions, the government should offset the decrease in private spending with an increase in public spending in order to save jobs and stop further economic deterioration.

 The politics around the stimulus were very contentious, with Republicans criticizing the size of the stimulus.
 On the right, it spurred the Tea Party movement and may have contributed to Republicans winning the House in the 2010 midterm elections.
 Not a single Republican member of the House voted for the stimulus, and only three Republican senators voted for it.
-Most economists have argued that the stimulus was smaller than needed.
-Surveys of economists show overwhelming agreement that the stimulus reduced unemployment, and that the benefits of the stimulus outweighed the costs.
+Most economists agree that the stimulus was smaller than needed.
+Surveys of economists show overwhelming agreement that the stimulus reduced unemployment, and that the benefits of the stimulus outweigh the cost.